 Many of these conditions can suppress your immune system, especially when left untreated.

-K. pneumoniae spreads through person-to-person contact.
-This can happen if you touch someone who’s infected.
+K. pneumoniae is transmitted through person-to-person contact.
+This can happen if you touch someone who has an infection.

-Additionally, the bacteria might contaminate medical objects like:
+Additionally, the bacteria might contaminate medical objects such as:

 - ureter catheters